 Entering freshmen who have scored below State of Florida’s determined minimums on the ACT or SAT exams or the Post-secondary Education Readiness Test (PERT) are required to take preparatory courses at a state or community college in the appropriate areas before they may register at UWF for courses in those areas.
-Students are responsible for their transportation to and from the state or community college where they plan to complete the preparatory courses.
 Students must complete preparatory courses prior to or during their first 12 semester hours.
 Students scoring below the following minimums will be required to take preparatory courses:

 The student is notified of this requirement by mail prior to orientation and registration.
 Preparatory courses carry no college credit and do not count toward the 120 semester hours required for graduation.
 The Office of Undergraduate Admissions must be provided proof of a student’s successful completion of a preparatory course before the student can continue enrollment beyond 12 semester hours at UWF.

 Unless otherwise stipulated by external accreditation agreements, students whose academic programs require courses in other disciplines shall be given the same access to those courses as students in those majors.

 Students who wish to study or do research under the direction of a faculty member for topics or areas not detailed in regularly scheduled courses may make arrangements for such study as a directed independent study.
 Credit hours and requirements are determined by the director of the study.
-Registration requires the approval of the faculty member who will supervise the study and the student’s advisor, and completion of the Variable Credit Hour Registration form.
-In the College of Business, all directed independent studies also require the approval of the appropriate department chair.
+Registration requires the approval of the faculty member who will supervise the study and the department chair, in addition to the completion of the Variable Credit Hour Registration form.
 Directed studies are available for approved subject area prefixes and levels and are designated by the last three digits of the course number.
 For example, ARH 4905 designates a senior level directed independent study in art history.